-14.7.56 tools.apple dot clean()
+14.7.56 tools.apple_dot_clean()

-'''

 def apple_dot_clean(folder)

-'''

-Remove recursively all .\ files inside folder containing metadata information for Apple operating systems, these files can appear when unzipping a file that has been created in Macos.
-This tool will remove only files matching the pattern if there is file without the prefix too.
+Remove recursively all . files inside folder, these files are created by Apple OS when the underlying filesystem cannot store metadata associated to files (they could appear when unzipping a file that has been created in Macos).
+This tool will remove only the . files that are accompanied with a file without that prefix (it will remove .file.txt only if file.txt exists).

-• folder (Required): root folder to start deleting .\ files.
+• folder (Required): root folder to start deleting . files.